NaveenaVS/InstaLike/README.md

 **App that resembles instagram but I use my own custom back-end API !

 ## User Stories-Phase 1:
-### Implemented the below user stories as a part 2 version of the Twitter clone app :)
+### Implemented the below user stories as a part 1 version of the InstaLike app :)
 - [x] User sees app icon in home screen and styled launch screen.
 - [x] User can sign up to create a new account.
 - [x] User can log in.